Bill Parcells

 As the head coach of the Giants, Parcells took over a franchise that had qualified for the playoffs only once in the past decade and had only one winning record in their last 10 seasons.
 Within four years, he guided them to their first Super Bowl title and won a second championship in Super Bowl XXV four years later.
 Parcells retired following the second Super Bowl, but came out of retirement in 1993 to become the head coach of the Patriots, another struggling franchise at the time.
 By his fourth season, New England reached Super Bowl XXXI, although the game ended in defeat.
-Parcells left the Patriots after their Super Bowl loss and became the head coach of the Jets, who went from a one-win season to appearing in the AFC Championship Game by his second year.
-He retired for a second time in 1999, but returned again in 2003 as the head coach of the Cowboys.
+He left the Patriots after their Super Bowl loss and became the head coach and general manager of the Jets, who went from a one-win season to appearing in the AFC Championship Game by his second year.

+Parcells retired for a second time in 1999, but returned again in 2003 as the head coach of the Cowboys.
 The Cowboys made two playoff appearances under Parcells, although both ended in first-round defeats, leading to his third and final retirement in 2007.

-Following his final retirement from coaching, Parcells has served as the vice president of football operations with the Miami Dolphins, a position he held from 2008 to 2010.
-Parcells was inducted to the Pro Football Hall of Fame in 2013.
+Following his final retirement from coaching, Parcells served as the vice president of football operations for the Miami Dolphins from 2008 to 2010.
+He was inducted to the Pro Football Hall of Fame in 2013.

 Early life

-Parcells was born in Englewood, New Jersey, on August 22, 1941.
+Parcells was born in Englewood, New Jersey on August 22, 1941.
 He grew up in the nearby town of Hasbrouck Heights.
 His mother, Ida Parcells (born Naclerio), was a housewife while his father, Charles (Chubby) Parcells, played quarterback at Georgetown University and worked for the FBI before becoming a lawyer for Uniroyal Tires.

 Prior to his sophomore year in high school, the Parcells family moved a few miles north to the town of Oradell, where he attended River Dell Regional High School.
 While he was at River Dell, he was routinely mistaken for another boy named Bill.
 As he had always disliked his given name of Duane, he decided to adopt Bill as his nickname.
-He and his wife lived on Pleasant Avenue in upscale Upper Saddle River, N.J., which was also home to the Parcells family.
+While coaching the New York Giants, Parcells and his family lived in upscale Upper Saddle River, a New Jersey town which was the home of Giants General Manager George Young as well.

 Parcells was an athlete as a youth.
 At 6 ft 2 in upon entering River Dell, he was large for his age, which enabled him to become a standout player on his high school's football, baseball, and basketball teams.
 His football coach at River Dell was Tom Cahill, who would later become the head coach at Army.
 His basketball coach at River Dell was Mickey Corcoran, whom Parcells considers to be "next to my father ... the most important influence in my life."
 Corcoran would serve Parcells as an advisor and confidant throughout his coaching career.